anoopkini1/pdsnd_github/README.md

 Provides descriptive statistics from the dataset based on user defined filters.

 ### Code Description
-The code bears an extension .py and can be run in python.
+The code-file bears an extension .py and can be run in python.
-Alternatively can be run using a Jupyter notebook
+Alternatively the code can be run using a Jupyter notebook

 ### Input files used
 chicago.csv, new_york_city.csv, washington.csv